kidlj/awei/_wiki/wills.md

 ### 2025.11.09

-Build intuition, not build memorization.
+Build intuitions, not build memorizations.

 ### 2025.11.04